About this release

 Population Groups:

-Risk factors:
+Risk Factors:

-Wider Determinants:
+Wider Determinants.

 Background

 The Scottish Public Health Observatory collaboration is led by PHS and includes the Glasgow Centre for Population Health, National Records of Scotland, the Medical Research Council/Chief Scientist Office Social and Public Health Sciences Unit and the Scottish Learning Disabilities Observatory.
-The aim of the collaboration is to make public health information more accessible, to promote the reduction in inequalities and to inform health improvement in Scotland.
+The aim of the collaboration is to make public health information more accessible, to promote a reduction in health inequalities and to inform health improvement in Scotland.

 Further information